cschwem2er/stminsights/README.md

 This app enables interactive validation, interpretation and visualisation of [Structural Topic Models](http://structuraltopicmodel.com) (STM).
+Stminsights is focused on making your life easier after fitting your STM models.
 In case you are not familiar with STM, the [package vignette](https://cran.r-project.org/web/packages/stm/vignettes/stmVignette.pdf) is an excellent starting point.
-Stminsights is focused more on making your life easier after fitting your STM models.

 ## How to Install